musairul/Duplicate-Media-Finder/README.md

 - **🎯 Smart Frame Selection**: Automatically avoids black/solid color frames for thumbnails
 - **🔄 Dual-stage Process**: Groups by visual similarity first, then refines using audio analysis

+## 👾 Source Code

+- If you just want to use the app download the .exe file in the Releases tab.
+- Otherwise, to run the source code, download `uv` for python and run `uv run app.py`.
+- If you are on macOS/Linux the exe wont work so you will have to run the source code instead.

 ## 📄 License

 This project is open source.
 Feel free to modify and distribute.